l3ouu4n9/CTFe7ch/README.md

--p            | --password      | Password of your login credentials -o            | --output        | Save the files to the directory -v            | --verbose       | Increase challenge description verbosity, includes tags, solves, and points
+-p            | --password      | Password of your login credentials -o            | --output        | Save the files to the directory -v            | --verbose       | Increase challenge description verbosity, includes tags, solves, and points -c            | --category      | Specify categories to fetch, split with "`,`" e.g. web,pwn,"vulncon 2020".
+Default: all
 |             | --download-type | Specify where the challenge files come from, e.g. ctfd, mega
 -h            | --help          | show the help message and exit